Randy Travis: Early life

 Randy Bruce Traywick was born May 4, 1959, in Marshville, North Carolina.
 He is the second of six children to Bobbie and Harold Traywick.
 Harold Traywick worked as a meat packer and also built houses.
 He also enjoyed listening to country music such as Ernest Tubb and Patsy Cline, in addition to singing, playing guitar, and writing his own songs.
-By the time Randy was eight years old, his father would send him and his brothers, Ricky and David, to the house of a friend named Kate Magnum, who would teach them how to play guitar.
-Harold also constructed a stage behind the family house, where he would invite friends over to hear his sons sing.
+By the time Randy was eight years old, his father sent him and his brothers, Ricky and David, to the house of a friend named Kate Magnum, who taught them how to play guitar.
+Harold also constructed a stage behind the family house, where he invited friends over to hear his sons sing.
 Randy and Ricky performed publicly for the first time in 1968 at a talent show held at the local elementary school; while the brothers did not win, they continued to perform at local talent shows, with David later joining to accompany them on bass guitar.

 Randy dropped out of school in the ninth grade.
-As a teenager, he committed a number of criminal offenses.
-These included reckless driving after he crashed Ricky's car in a cornfield, breaking into a church to hold a party, driving under the influence, resisting arrest, and stealing knives and watches from a local store.
+As a teenager, he committed a number of crimes, including reckless driving after he crashed Ricky's car in a cornfield, breaking into a church to hold a party, driving under the influence, resisting arrest, and stealing knives and watches from a local store.
 On his seventeenth birthday, Randy was arrested for public intoxication and faced imprisonment.
-Despite his charges, Don Cusic noted in the 1990 book Randy Travis: The King of the New Country Traditionalists that his parents still supported him, as they would pay his bail and support him in court whenever he was arrested.
+Despite his charges, Don Cusic noted in the 1990 book Randy Travis: The King of the New Country Traditionalists that his parents still supported him, as they paid his bail and appeared in court whenever he was arrested.

 In 1977, the Traywicks entered a talent competition held in Charlotte, North Carolina, after hearing an advertisement for it on the radio.
 The grand prize for the contest was $100 cash and a recording session.
 The contest consisted of eight semi-final audition rounds held every Tuesday at Country City USA, a nightclub co-owned by Randy's future wife, Mary Elizabeth "Lib" Hatcher.
 At the performance, Randy played rhythm guitar and sang, while Ricky played lead guitar.
 However, Ricky had to drop out of the competition partway through because he had to serve time at a youth detention center, leaving Randy to continue as a solo act.
 Randy ended up winning the competition.
-Afterward, he held a conversation with Hatcher about his then-impending arrest charges for hot-wiring a neighbor's truck.
+Afterward, he talked with Hatcher about his then-impending arrest charges for hot-wiring a neighbor's truck.
 Hatcher and disc jockey John Harper, who also worked at the club, chose to represent Randy in court, which led to him serving probation and coming under the custody of Hatcher in lieu of a jail sentence.
 Additionally, Hatcher employed Randy as a singer at Country City USA.
 During this time, Hatcher advised him on his singing and performance.
 Harold would attend Randy's performances in this timespan, but was later banned from the club after altercations with patrons.